ISO 9001 2015 Requirements | Revisions and QMS Standard (Part 2)June 11, 2019 2021-05-16 13:11

-Here you’ll see why it’s essential for your organisation to apply the necessary changes.
+Here you’ll see why it’s essential for your organization to apply the necessary changes.
 You’ll also see the different toolkits that can help achieve this.

 Changing ‘Purchasing’ to ‘Control of Externally Provided Processes, Products and Services’

-Not all processes, products, or services that an organisation obtains are inescapably acquired in the traditional sense because some may be attained from other parts of a corporate entity.
+Not all processes, products, or services that an organization obtains are inescapably acquired in the traditional sense because some may be attained from other parts of a corporate entity.

 Special Processes vs Validation of Processes

 This requirement still stands despite having no standalone sub-clause.
 This has been merged into the sub-clause on control of production and service provision.

 Post-Delivery Activities and the Extent of an Organisation’s Responsibility

 Based on customer agreements or other requirements, an organization may be responsible for offering support for their product or service after delivery.

 These are normal parts of contractual requirements agreed to with customers.
 In some cases, regulatory bodies may require these: training, on-site testing and start-up commissioning, field service, routine maintenance, technical support, and recall.